botherder/kraken/README.md

 Change those values appropriately.
 The `GEOIP_PATH` variable should point to a folder containing [MaxMind GeoLite2 City](https://dev.maxmind.com/geoip/geoip2/geolite2/) database.

+After having configured the settings in the `.env` file, you will need to initialize the database with:

+    $ python3 manage.py makemigrations autoruns detections downloads hosts
+    $ python3 manage.py migrate

 If you want to run the server using Gunicorn, you can install it with:

     $ sudo pip3 install gunicorn